 1. Maison Européenne de la Photographie:

-The European House of Photography was opened in 1996 with the dedication to contemporary photographic art.
-The building housing the museum; the Hotel Henault de Cantobre was built 1706 and was restored after the City of Paris bought it in 1914.
-A new wing was added on the Rue de Fourcy, which is along with ironwork and central staircases are examples of classical architecture.
+The European House of Photography was opened in 1996 and is dedicated to contemporary photographic art.
+The building housing the museum, the Hotel Henault de Cantobre, was built in 1706 and restored after the City of Paris bought it in 1914.
+A new wing was added to the Rue de Fourcy, and ironwork and central staircases are examples of classical architecture.

-With a design aiming at making the different forms of photographic media; exhibition prints, the printed page and film, easily accessible to everyone.
-The museum offers visits, conferences and film cycles explaining the exhibited works.
-The museum has been acting as the photographic library of the Paris libraries, archives and museums though its services are also extended to all French and foreign institutions.
+The museum’s design aims to make the different forms of photographic media—exhibition prints, printed pages, and film—easily accessible to everyone.
+It offers visits, conferences, and film cycles explaining the exhibited works.
+The museum has been acting as the photographic library of the Paris libraries, archives, and museums, though its services are also extended to all French and foreign institutions.

-The collections in the Hotel include more than 20,000 works of art, mostly photographs and videos.
-As much as 24,000 volumes about photography, artists’ books, technical and theoretical works including rare editions are on display in the MEP.
-Three or four yearly exhibitions are held with the dedication to artists, themes and movements of mainly the late 20th and early 21st centuries.
+The hotel’s collections include more than 20,000 works of art, primarily photographs and videos.
+As many as 24,000 volumes of photography, artists’ books, and technical and theoretical works, including rare editions, are on display in the MEP.
+Three or four yearly exhibitions are dedicated to artists, themes, and movements of the late 20th and early 21st centuries.

-The Hotel houses an exhibition center, a library, an auditorium, a video viewing room with a wide collection of films and a café.
-There’s a photographic restoration and conservation shop as well.
-The European House of Photography is open from Wednesday to Sunday from 11:00 am to 8:00 pm and there’s free admission every Wednesday from 5:00 pm to 8:00 pm.
+The Hotel houses an exhibition centre, a library, an auditorium, a video viewing room with a vast collection of films, and a café.
+It also has a photographic restoration and conservation shop.
+The European House of Photography is open Wednesday through Sunday from 11:00 a.m. to 8:00 p.m., and admission is free every Wednesday from 5:00 p.m. to 8:00 p.m.

 2. Mémorial de la Shoah – Le Marais:

-Established in 2005, the Museum of the Holocaust is a memorial located in The Marais district of the 4th arrondissement, since the district had the largest of Jewish populations at the beginning of the World War II.
-The opening day was January 27th, which coincides with the International Holocaust Remembrance Day and the 60th anniversary of the liberation of the Auschwitz concentration camp.
+Established in 2005, the Museum of the Holocaust is a memorial located in The Marais district of the 4th arrondissement since the district had the largest Jewish population at the beginning of World War II.
+The opening day was 27 January, which coincided with International Holocaust Remembrance Day and the 60th anniversary of the liberation of the Auschwitz concentration camp.

-Near the crypt, there are the Jewish files, created to identify Jewish citizens by the Vichy government, they were later used by the Nazis to track the Jews.
+Near the crypt, there are the Jewish files, created to identify Jewish citizens by the Vichy government; the Nazis later used them to track the Jews.
 The history of the French Jews during the Holocaust is documented and shown in the permanent exhibitions.
-In addition to photographs, texts, video and audio recordings, there’s an auditorium, a bookstore, a multimedia learning center and a documentation center and the Room of Names which is a research room.
+In addition to photographs, texts, video and audio recordings, there’s an auditorium, a bookstore, a multimedia learning centre, a documentation centre and the Room of Names, a research room.

-Another wall is the Wall of the Righteous, which lists the names of more than 3,000 people, French or were acting in France during the Second World War.
+Another wall is the Wall of the Righteous, which lists the names of more than 3,000 French people acting in France during the Second World War.
 The names belong to non-Jewish people who helped save the Jews during the war.

 3. Maison de Victor Hugo – Le Marais:

 Also known as Hôtel de Rohan-Guéménée, Victor Hugo rented an apartment in the building and lived there for 16 years until his death.
-The building is located in the Parisian square, Place des Vosges where most mansions were built starting from 1605.
-French novelist Paul Meurice made a donation to the city of Paris to buy the house and turn it into a museum commemorating Hugo.
+The building is located in the Parisian square, Place des Vosges, where most mansions were built from 1605.
+French novelist Paul Meurice donated to the city of Paris to buy the house and turn it into a museum commemorating Hugo.

-The museum comprises of an antechamber, a Chinese living room, a dining room and Victor Hugo’s bedroom where he died.
-Open from Tuesday to Sunday from 10:00 am to 6:00 pm, the museum closes on Mondays and public holidays.
+The museum comprises an antechamber, a Chinese living room, a dining room, and Victor Hugo’s bedroom, where he died.
+It is open Tuesday through Sunday from 10:00 a.m. to 6:00 p.m. and closes on Mondays and public holidays.

 4. Musée Adam Mickiewicz:

-The Adam Mickiewicz Museum is dedicated to the Polish poet Adam Mickiewicz who is considered a principle figure of Polish Romanticism.
-The museum was established in 1930 and has been a part of the Polish Library of Paris and displays several personal belongings of Mickiewicz in addition to an archive of autograph items.
-Guided tours are available in the museum Thursday afternoons and Saturday mornings with prior reservations.
+The Adam Mickiewicz Museum is dedicated to the Polish poet Adam Mickiewicz, considered a principal figure of Polish Romanticism.
+The museum was established in 1930 and has been part of the Polish Library of Paris.
+It displays several of Mickiewicz’s personal belongings and an archive of autographed items.
+Guided tours with prior reservations are available in the museum on Thursday afternoons and Saturday mornings.

 5. Salon Frédéric Chopin:

-Located within the Polish Library in Paris, this is a small museum dedicated to the Polish composer Frédéric Chopin.
-The museum is home to several mementos including Chopin’s death mask and a casting of his left hand.
-There are paintings, portraits, autographs, first editions and Chopin’s favorite chair.
-Guided tours in the museum are available Thursday afternoons and Saturday mornings with prior appointments.
+Located within the Polish Library in Paris, this small museum is dedicated to the Polish composer Frédéric Chopin.
+The museum is home to several mementoes, including Chopin’s death mask and a casting of his left hand.
+There are paintings, portraits, autographs, first editions, and Chopin’s favourite chair.
+Guided tours are available on Thursday afternoons and Saturday mornings with prior appointments.

 6. Musée Boleslas Biegas:

-Another museum within the Polish Library of Paris is the museum dedicated to the Polish painter and sculptor Boleslaw Biegas.
-The museum was established by Biegas himself in 1950 and contains his paintings and sculptures as well as works of other Polish artists such as Olga Boznańska and Tadeusz Makowski.
+Another museum within the Polish Library of Paris is dedicated to the Polish painter and sculptor Boleslaw Biegas.
+Established by Biegas himself in 1950, the museum contains his paintings, sculptures, and works of other Polish artists such as Olga Boznańska and Tadeusz Makowski.
 Guided tours are available on Thursday afternoons and Saturday mornings but with prior reservations.

 7. Musée de la Magie:

 The Magic Museum is also known as Musée de la Curiosité et de la Magie and Académie de la Magie.
-This private museum takes up the space of 16th century cellars beneath the Marquis de Sade’s house.
-Several items relating to magic shows are on display in the museum, including optical illusions, secret boxes, wind-up toys, magic mirrors and see-through glasses.
-The museum is open several times a week and magic shows are presented as well.
+This private museum occupies the 16th-century cellars beneath the Marquis de Sade’s house.
+It displays items related to magic shows, including optical illusions, secret boxes, wind-up toys, magic mirrors, and see-through glasses.
+The museum is open several times a week, and magic shows are also presented.

 8. Pavillon de l’Arsenal:

-The Paris Center for Architecture and Urbanism is a free access museum of urban planning that is open every day except for Mondays.
-The building home to the museum was originally built between 1878 and 1879 and was only turned into a center of urban documentation and exhibitions of architecture in Paris in 1988.
-The museum’s permanent exhibition displays the evolvement of the city and its architecture.
+The Paris Center for Architecture and Urbanism is a free-access museum of urban planning that is open every day except on Mondays.
+The building home to the museum was initially built between 1878 and 1879 and was only turned into a centre of urban documentation and architecture exhibitions in Paris in 1988.
+The museum’s permanent exhibition displays the evolution of the city and its architecture.

 9. Salle des Traditions de la Garde Républicaine:

-Literally the Hall of Traditions of the Republican Guards, the ceremonial unit of the French National Gendarmerie.
-The museum was created in 1984 in a former stable presenting the traditions of the Garde Républicaine from 1802 to the present day including the infantry, cavalry and military bands.
-The museum’s collection includes about 1,500 items of arms, uniforms, equipment, hairstyles, harnessing, musical instruments and documents.
+The Hall of Traditions of the Republican Guards, the ceremonial unit of the French National Gendarmerie.
+The museum was created in 1984 in a former stable presenting the traditions of the Garde Républicaine from 1802 to the present day, including the infantry, cavalry and military bands.
+The museum’s collection includes about 1,500 items, including arms, uniforms, equipment, hairstyles, harnessing, musical instruments, and documents.
 Entry to the museum is free as it is open on weekdays by appointment.

 10. Centre Pompidou – Le Marais:

-This high-tech architectural style building is simply known in Paris as Beaubourg; seeing as it is located in the Beaubourg area of the 4th arrondissement.
-The Pompidou Center is named after the French President Georges Pompidou who commissioned its building.
-An architectural team consisting of Richard Rogers, Su Rogers, Renzo Piano and Gianfranco Franchini was in charge of the construction.
+This high-tech architectural style building in the Beaubourg area of the 4th arrondissement is simply known in Paris as Beaubourg.
+The Pompidou Center is named after the French President Georges Pompidou, who commissioned its construction.
+An architectural team consisting of Richard Rogers, Su Rogers, Renzo Piano, and Gianfranco Franchini was responsible for the construction.

 National Geographic described the unique architectural style of the building as “Love at second sight!”
-The building was the first example of this reversed building style, people were not used to seeing the structural and mechanical systems and the circulation of buildings exposed on the outside.
+The building was the first example of this reversed building style; people were not used to seeing the structural and mechanical systems and buildings’ circulation exposed on the outside.

-The center is home to the Public Information Library (Bibliothèque publique d’information), the National Museum of Modern Art (Musée National d’Art Moderne) which is the largest museum of Modern Art in Europe, a public library and IRCAM (Institute for Research and Coordination in Acoustics and Music).
+The centre is home to the Public Information Library (Bibliothèque publique d’information), the National Museum of Modern Art (Musée National d’Art Moderne), the largest museum of Modern Art in Europe, a public library, and IRCAM (Institute for Research and Coordination in Acoustics and Music).
 Various exhibitions are held every year on either the first or sixth floors of the Pompidou Center.

 11. Musée National d’Art Moderne:

-The National Museum of Modern Art is one of the largest museums for contemporary and modern art in the world, in addition to being France’s national museum of modern art.
-The idea of creating a museum of modern art was manifested in the collections held in the Musée du Luxembourg, established back in 1818 by King Louis XVIII.
+The National Museum of Modern Art is one of the world’s largest museums for contemporary and modern art and France’s national museum of modern art.
+The idea of creating a museum of modern art was manifested in the collections held in the Musée du Luxembourg, established in 1818 by King Louis XVIII.
 The museum was the first of its kind in Europe.

 The dream of constructing a museum dedicated to modern art was born in 1929.
-However, the decision wasn’t taken until it was 1934 and works only finished in 1937.
-The museum was built as part of the Palais de Tokyo and was temporarily used for another purpose.
-Construction works were hindered by the war and the museum missed its opening date in 1939.
+However, the decision wasn’t made until 1934, and the work was only finished in 1937.
+The museum was built as part of the Palais de Tokyo and temporarily used for another purpose.
+The war hindered construction works, and the museum missed its opening date in 1939.

-Although the museum partially opened in 1942 with only a third of the collections allocated to it, the real opening took place in 1947.
-After the end of the Second World War and the addition of the foreign schools collections from the Musée du Luxembourg.
-These collections have been on display at the Musée du Jeu de Paume since 1922.
+Although the museum partially opened in 1942, with only a third of the collections allocated, the real opening took place in 1947.
+After the end of the Second World War and the addition of foreign school collections from the Musée du Luxembourg, these collections have been displayed at the Musée du Jeu de Paume since 1922.

-The museum moved to its current location in 1977 after the building of the Pompidou Center in Le Marais in the 4th arrondissement.
-During its time at the Palais de Tokyo, the museum’s collection grew bigger due to its first director’s relationships with many distinguished artists and their families.
+The museum moved to its current location in 1977 after building the Pompidou Center in Le Marais in the 4th arrondissement.
+At the Palais de Tokyo, the museum’s collection grew considerably due to its first director’s relationships with many distinguished artists and their families.
 Works of artists such as Picasso and Braque were added to the museum.

-Today, the National Museum of Modern Art holds the second largest modern art collection in the world, after the Museum of Modern Art in New York.
-The museum is home to more than 100,000 works of art of paintings, sculptures, photographs, cinema, architecture and design pieces.
-The works of 6,400 artists from over 90 countries dating back as early as Fauvism in 1905.
+Today, the National Museum of Modern Art holds the second-largest modern art collection in the world, after the Museum of Modern Art in New York.
+The museum is home to more than 100,000 works of art, including paintings, sculptures, photographs, cinema, architecture, and design pieces.
+The works of 6,400 artists from over 90 countries date back as early as Fauvism in 1905.

-Works on display in the museum are often changed in order to show the public the variety and depth of its collection.
-A part of the collection is exhibited every two years alternately divided between two floors.
+Works on display in the museum are often changed to show the public the variety and depth of its collection.
+A part of the collection is exhibited every two years, alternately divided between two floors.
 One is dedicated to modern art from 1905 to 1960 on the 5th floor of Center Pompidou.
-The second is for contemporary art since 1960 on the 4th floor in addition to 5 exhibition halls.
+The second is for contemporary art since 1960 on the 4th floor, in addition to five exhibition halls.

 12. Musée Pierre Cardin:

-Known for his avant-garde style and Space Age designs, Pierre Cardin has certainly left his touch on the fashion world.
+Known for his avant-garde style and Space Age designs, Pierre Cardin has undoubtedly left his touch on the fashion world.
 In a museum dedicated to the journey of Cardin’s designs, its title is “The work of a lifetime.”
-Pierre Cardin inaugurated the museum himself back in 2014, to share his love for couture, accessories, jewelry and design.
+Pierre Cardin inaugurated the museum in 2014 to share his love for couture, accessories, jewellery and design.

-The museum director; Mrs. Renée Taponier, who worked with Cardin for more than 50 years will usher you during your tour at the museum.
-She will introduce you to the designer’s unique world through the 250 Haute Couture pieces on display from 1950 to 2000.
-She will explain the fabrics, materials and techniques used.
-The museum’s entire collection has 4,000 Haute Couture pieces regularly alternating on display.
+The museum director, Mrs. Renée Taponier, who worked with Cardin for over 50 years, will usher you during your tour.
+She will introduce you to the designer’s unique world through the 250 Haute Couture pieces displayed from 1950 to 2000 and explain the fabrics, materials, and techniques used.
+The museum’s collection has 4,000 Haute Couture pieces regularly alternating on display.

 13. Bibliothèque Historique de la Ville de Paris – Le Marais:

-The Historical Library of the city of Paris, commonly known as BHVP, is a public library specializing in the history of the city of Paris.
-The oldest form of such a library was once part of the Hôtel Saint-Fargeau, it was once known as Bibliothèque Saint-Fargeau.
+The Historical Library of the City of Paris, commonly known as BHVP, is a public library specializing in the history of Paris.
+The oldest form of such a library was once part of the Hôtel Saint-Fargeau, once known as Bibliothèque Saint-Fargeau.
 The current library is located within the premises of Hôtel d’Angoulême Lamoignon in the Marais district of the 4th arrondissement.

 Following the destruction of the old city library in 1871, the city moved to create a library dedicated to the history of the French capital under the name Bibliothèque Historique de la Ville de Paris in 1872.
 The library has been at its current location since 1969.

 The Historical Library of the City of Paris is open to the public and provides free access to about a million books and booklets.
-There are 21,000 manuscripts, plans, maps and photographs covering a wide range of Parisian aspects such as topography, history, social and artistic aspects.
+It contains 21,000 manuscripts, plans, maps, and photographs covering a wide range of Parisian aspects, including topography, history, social, and artistic aspects.

 Documents in the library are as old as the 16th century up until the modern history of Paris and the Île-de-France region.
 Bibliothèque Historique de la Ville de Paris is part of the network of Paris municipal libraries and houses the city’s historical research service.